How to Do Public Relations

 New product launches scream for a PR campaign, especially if it’s a consumer product that we all need — or a new twist on an old one.
 For people involved in public policy issues, there are many tools in the PR toolbox to help clearly portray your issue or message to constituents, legislators, targeted associations,

-Why not just buy and ad?
-Ideally you would tie a PR campaign to an integrated marketing program — providing you have the budget and advertising is an appropriate vehicle for what you are trying to accomplish.
-However — and I’m biased, of course — the return on PR is usually, 95% of time, much better.
-It has a longer shelf, life, it can be leveraged time and again and best of all, it has a third-party credibility that advertising cannot usually provide.
+Why not just buy an ad?
+Ideally, you would tie a PR campaign to an integrated marketing program — providing you have the budget and advertising is an appropriate vehicle for what you are trying to accomplish.
+However — and I’m biased, of course — the return on PR is usually, 95% of the time, much better.
+It has a longer shelf, life, it can be leveraged time and again, and best of all, it has a third-party credibility that advertising cannot usually provide.
 Unless you have landed somebody like Michael Jordan, or the celebrity du jour, to appear in your ad campaign.
 Good luck with that.

 © Copyright Lisa Chapman